Pylons/deform/deformdemo/README.txt

 - ``cd`` to the ``selenium-server-1.0.3`` subdirectory of the directory to which you unpacked the zipfile.

+.. note:: Selenium RC 1.0.X doesn't work with Firefox 4.
+If you want to use Firefox 4 you need to download Selenium Server >= 2.0b3.
+   Previous versions of Selenium Server 2.0 don't provide the full API used by ``deform`` tests.

 - Run ``java -jar selenium-server.jar``.
 Success is defined as seeing output on the console that ends like this::